 When a complication of your diabetes is Charcot foot, reconstructive surgery could be needed to give you back your mobility.
-The team of podiatry experts at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, and Geneva, Ohio, has extensive experience in a variety of methods for Charcot reconstruction.
+The team of podiatry experts at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Geneva and Cleveland, Ohio, has extensive experience in a variety of methods for Charcot reconstruction.
 For a consultation and a treatment plan for your Charcot foot, call or book an appointment online today.

 Charcot foot, or Charcot arthropathy, is a progressive, chronic complication of long-term nerve damage, or neuropathy.
 Neuropathy and resulting inflammation cause a weakening of the bones, which leads to fractures.
 Loss of sensation, a result of nerve damage, means that fractures go undetected.

 Untreated fractures and continuing to walk around on those fractures adds incredible pressure to all the structures of the foot, including, muscles, ligaments, tendons, joints, and bones.
 As the conditions continue to worsen the joints collapse, the entire foot bottoms out, and the foot eventually becomes deformed.

 The most common underlying cause of this condition is diabetic neuropathy, which is a long-term complication of diabetes.
 Charcot foot creates significant potential for long-term disability and high risk for amputation.